 We strolled down Bearskin Neck several times during our visit to Rockport, and the atmosphere was different each time.
 Mornings are calm and quiet as the shops are just opening up.
 By midday, the streets are busy with happy shoppers and hungry lunchers.

 You can’t miss the buzz surrounding the Roy Moore Lobster Co., the most popular spot to eat lobstah’ in Rockport.
 More on this great spot to eat below.

 Evenings on Bearskin Neck are breezy and cool.
 (We suggest packing a sweater, that ocean breeze can be biting!)
 We saw lots of families walking their dogs and enjoying ice cream as they watched the sunset over the water.

 In addition to the many Bearskin Neck shops and eateries, there are numerous art galleries beckoning you to visit.
 Our favorite had to be Earth’s Treasures, which had very unique items, including some fantasy-inspired art that both of us fell in love with.

 We bought a piece for our house and discovered that the artist herself was at the register.
 Very cool to meet the artist in person and to support continued creativity in Rockport.
 If you’re interested in whimsical, soft fantasy styled paintings, check out Amelia Leonards’ Etsy shop.

 Get Out on the Water

 Know a friend with a boat?
 That’s the ticket!
 But if you’re like most of us, you probably don’t have any yacht-owning buddies.
 There are a few ways to get out to sea in Rockport.
 One option is Loblolly Seal Cruises, which take you on the water to see the local seal population.

 Another option is to join a whale watch.
 Whale watching is a New England coast must-do.
-Unfortunately, no whale watches leave from Rockport directly, but you can take one from Gloucester, less than a 10 minute drive to the south.
+No whale watches leave from Rockport directly, but you can take one from Gloucester, less than a 10-minute drive to the south.